Hanna E. Schumacher

 PhD in German Studies 2019, University of Warwick

-Hanna will be teaching language classes catering to all years, concentrating on German 1B and oral classes for all years.
+Hanna is teaching language classes catering to all years, concentrating on German 1B and oral classes for all years.
+She is also offering cultural studies teaching, especially for first year students, but also on the DELC common course Crime and Detection.

 She is particularly interested in Critical Theory in the tradition of the Frankfurt School, the emergence of a Critical Posthumanism in the German context and the overlaps between these two theoretical concepts and how they relate to narratives of the future and of futurity in contemporary German fiction.
 Further interests include: Literary Antisemitism (1900s till present), modern German-Jewish writing, feminist theory, ecocriticism, Science and Speculative Fiction, literatures of migration...